Capacity Maximization for FAS-assisted Multiple Access Channels: Simulation Results

 \subsubsection{Single-user Case}

 Fig.~\ref{Capacity_VS_M_U1N4} considers solving (\ref{problem16_Qw}) by using Algorithm~\ref{algorithm3}, the IWF-ES method, and the simplified IWF-ES method. $C^{\text {fixed}}$ is also depicted as a benchmark.
 We see that the performance of Algorithm~\ref{algorithm3} is quite closed to that of IWF-ES, and better than the simplified IWF-ES method.
 In addition, unlike the single-antenna case, where the gap between $C$ and $C^{\text {fixed}}$ gets smaller and smaller as $M$ increases (see Fig.~\ref{Capacity_VS_M_U1N1}), in the multi-antenna case, the gap increases with $M$.
-This can also be observed when there are multiple users (see Fig.~\ref{Capacity_VS_M_U2N4}).
-Therefore, when the users have multiple antennas, the advantage of FAS over the fixed-antenna system is more obvious when the BS has a large number of antennas.
+This can also be observed when there are multiple users (see Fig.~\ref{Capacity_VS_M_U2N4}), indicating that when the BS has a large number of antennas, the advantage of the multi-antenna FAS over the fixed-antenna system is more obvious than that of the single-antenna FAS.
+This can be explained in an intuitive way as follows.
+If a user uses a single-antenna FAS, adjusting the position of its antenna only changes the phase of the transmit steering element.
+The channel gain brought by this is limited.
+Thus, if $M$ is large, the capacity gain is mainly determined by the receive antennas.
+In contrast, if a user uses a multi-antenna FAS, the system capacity benefits not only from the phase matching achieved by jointly adjusting the positions of the transmit antennas, but also from the transmit beamforming achieved by designing the covariance matrix.
+Therefore, the capacity gain is determined by both the transmit and receive antennas.
+Then, even if $M$ is large, using FAS can still bring significant capacity gain compared with the fixed antenna scheme.